Latin phonology and orthography: Vowel nasalization

 Those long nasal vowels had the same quality as ordinary long vowels.
 In Vulgar Latin, the vowels lost their nasalisation, and they merged with the long vowels (which were themselves shortened by that time).
-This is shown by many forms in the Romance languages, such as Spanish costar from Vulgar Latin cōstāre (originally constāre) and Italian mese from Vulgar Latin mēse (Classical Latin mensem).
+This is shown by many forms in the Romance languages, such as Spanish costar from Vulgar Latin cōstāre (originally cōnstāre) and Italian mese from Vulgar Latin mēse (Classical Latin mensem).
 On the other hand, the short vowel and //n// were restored, for example, in French enseigne and enfant from insignia and infantem (e is the normal development of Latin short i), likely by analogy with other forms beginning in the prefix in-.

-When a final m occurred before a plosive or nasal in the next word, however, it was pronounced as a nasal at the place of articulation of the following consonant.
+When a final m occurred before another nasal in the next word, however, it was pronounced as a nasal at the place of articulation of the following consonant.
 For instance, tan dūrum /[tan ˈduː.rũː]/ was written for tam dūrum in inscriptions, and cum nōbīs /[kʊn ˈnoː.biːs]/ was a double entendre, presumably for cunnō bis /[ˈkʊnnoː bɪs]/.
+Likewise, before a labial consonant in the next word, it was pronounced as a bilabial nasal (//m//); and before a velar consonant, it was pronounced as a velar nasal (//ŋ//).